darvarr/FloorCounter/README.md

 # FloorCounter
-Floor counter app which uses accelerometer and pressure sensors.

 This is an old Android project, made for fun to learn Android basis.
 It targets Android 4.4 (Android SDK 19)